One word: food.

 The average person eats three meals a day.
 Think about your lifestyle.
 Do you skip breakfast everyday or eat three meals?
 Do you eat two meals but snack more often?
 My college counts a visit to the cafe as a swipe on your card.
 So, if yours is similar, count a snack and meal as the same.

-I chose a meal plan where I can go to the dining hall at anytime.
-This brings leniency on my part without a set time.
+I chose a meal plan where I can go to the dining hall twice a day.